-NYU Langone Transplant Institute offers three options for pancreas transplantation.
+Doctors at the NYU Langone Transplant Institute offer three options for pancreas transplant.
 Your transplant team helps you to decide which is the best for you.

 In a simultaneous pancreas–kidney transplant, often referred to as SPK, a person receives a pancreas and a kidney transplant at the same time with organs from a deceased donor.